 SEE maintains equity investments in companies which are accounted for under the measurement alternative described in ASC 321-10-35-2 ("ASC 321") for equity investments that do not have readily determinable fair values.
 We do not exercise significant influence over these companies.
-The following carrying value of these investments were included within Other non-current assets in our Condensed Consolidated Balance Sheets as of March 31, 2022 and December 31, 2021:
+The following carrying value of these investments were included within Other non-current assets in our Condensed Consolidated Balance Sheets as of September 30, 2022 and December 31, 2021:

-(In millions) March 31, 2022 December 31, 2021 Carrying value at the beginning of period \$ 45.8 \$ 25.4 Purchases 14.7 Impairments or downward adjustments (15.5) Upward adjustments 6.6 Currency translation on investments (0.2) (0.9) Carrying value at the end of period \$ 30.1 \$ 45.8
+(In millions) Sep tember 30, 2022 D December 31, 2021 Carrying value at the beginning of period \$ 45.8 \$ 25.4 Purchases 14.7 Impairments or downward adjustments (31.6) Upward adjustments 6.6 Currency translation on investments (1.9) (0.9) Carrying value at the end of period \$ 12.3 \$ 45.8

-We hold an equity investment in an investee that was valued at \$31.6 million as of December 31, 2021, which included our cash investments of \$7.5 million and \$9.0 million made in 2018 and 2021, respectively.
-Additionally, an upward fair value adjustment of \$15.1 million was recorded in the fourth quarter of 2020 based on the valuation of additional equity issued by the investee which was deemed to be an observable transaction of a similar investment under ASC 321.
-In late March 2022, an impairment indicator was identified based on the announced termination of a planned merger between the investee and a special purpose acquisition company due to unfavorable capital market conditions and the resulting liquidity constraints of the investee.
-We performed a quantitative assessment, including engaging a third party valuation firm, to determine the fair value of the equity investment.
-Based on discounted cash flow and market participant data as of March 25, 2022, we concluded that the fair value of the investment was \$16.1 million.
-Key assumptions used to estimate the fair value of the equity investment include the investee's continued revenue growth and the normalization of facility expansion and other operating expenses.
-We believe the assumptions utilized in the projections are appropriate and in-line with industry estimates.
-SEE recorded an impairment loss of \$15.5 million equal to the difference between the current fair value of the investment and its carrying value at December 31, 2021.
-The impairment loss in the first quarter of 2022 associated with the equity investment was recorded within Other (expense) income, net on the Condensed Consolidated Statements of Operations.
-Subsequent to our March 25, 2022 valuation date, the investee obtained additional financing early in the second quarter of 2022.
+We hold an equity investment in an investee that was valued at \$31.6 million as of December 31, 2021.
+The investment is accounted for under the measurement alternative in accordance with ASC 321.
+It is made up of cash investments of \$7.5 million and \$9.0 million made in 2018 and 2021, respectively, and an upward fair value adjustment of \$15.1 million, which was recorded in the fourth quarter of 2020 based on the valuation of additional equity issued by the investee that was deemed to be an observable transaction of a similar investment under ASC 321.
+During the first quarter of 2022, we recorded a \$15.5 million impairment on the equity investment arising from the announced termination of a planned merger between the investee and a special purpose acquisition company due to unfavorable capital market conditions.
+This impairment loss was recorded within Other expense, net on the Condensed Consolidated Statements of Operations.
+In connection with our second quarter review of the investee's financial performance, we obtained the investee's latest financial forecast, which showed deterioration across several key operating and liquidity metrics.
+This was deemed to be a triggering event for potential impairment.
+Accordingly, we performed a quantitative impairment test as of June 30, 2022 to determine the fair value of the equity investment.
+Based on discounted cash flow and market participant data as of June 30, 2022, and our projections related to the investee's ability to remain a going concern, we concluded that the fair value of the investment was zero.
+SEE recorded an impairment loss of \$16.1 million equal to the difference between the fair value of the investment as of June 30, 2022 and its carrying value at March 31, 2022.
+The \$16.1 million impairment loss was recorded within Other expense, net on the Condensed Consolidated Statements of Operations during the second quarter of 2022.

 During the third quarter of 2021, SEE recorded an upward adjustment of \$6.6 million based on the valuation of additional equity issued by an investee which was deemed to be an observable transaction of a similar investment under ASC 321.
-The gain was recorded within Other (expense) income, net on the Condensed Consolidated Statements of Operations.
+The gain was recorded within Other expense, net on the Condensed Consolidated Statements of Operations.